Katherine Marlowe (actress)

-Katherine Marlowe (born Kathryn Irene Rea; May 25, 1914 – January 2, 2010) was an American film actress in the 1930s, most notably in Dodsworth, which starred Walter Huston, Mary Astor and Ruth Chatterton.
+Katherine Marlowe (born Kathryn Irene Rea; May 25, 1914 – January 2, 2010) was an American singer and film actress in the 1930s, most notably in Dodsworth, which starred Walter Huston, Mary Astor and Ruth Chatterton.
 Other films included Bridal Grief, Artists and Models and China Passage.
+She was also known as Kea Rea.
+Her film name was also seen as Kathryn Marlowe, which was "assigned to her after she lost a battle to retain her own" name.